marctrem/usbarmory-wiki-fork/Secure-boot-(Mk-II).md

 ### Disclaimer

-**IMPORTANT**: enabling secure boot functionality on the USB armory SoC, unlike similar features on modern PCs, is an **irreversible** action that **permanently** fuses verification keys hashes on the device.
+> :warning: enabling secure boot functionality on the USB armory SoC, unlike similar features on modern PCs, is an **irreversible** action that **permanently** fuses verification keys hashes on the device.
 This means that any errors in the process or loss of the signing PKI will result in a